Morgan Rogers: Aston Villa

 On 1 February 2024, 21-year-old Rogers signed for Premier League club Aston Villa for an undisclosed fee, reported to be £8m, potentially rising to £15m with performance-related add-ons.
 Manchester City were entitled to 25% of the fee, due to a sell-on clause in the original transfer to Middlesbrough.
 On 3 February, Rogers made his Premier League debut as a late substitute in a 5–0 victory away at Sheffield United.

 On 6 April 2024, Rogers scored his first goal for Aston Villa in a 3–3 draw against Brentford.
 On 29 January 2025, he netted his first UEFA Champions League goals by scoring a hat-trick, including two in the first five minutes, in a 4–2 victory over Celtic in which he was named player of the match.
 In doing so, he became the second youngest English player to score a hat-trick in the competition.
 On April 10, 2025, Aston Villa lost 3–1 to Paris Saint-Germain in the Champions League quarterfinal first leg; Rogers scored Aston Villa's only goal.

 After a breakout 2024–25 season in which he scored 14 goals and provided 15 assists across all competitions, Rogers was named Aston Villa's Young Player of the Season at the club's end of season awards.
-On 19 June 2025, it was announced that Rogers was one of six nominees for the PFA Young Player of the Year award, which he then went on to win - becoming the fifth Aston Villa player to win the award since its inception.
+On 19 June 2025, it was announced that Rogers was one of six nominees for the PFA Young Player of the Year award, which he then went on to win – becoming the fifth Aston Villa player to win the award since its inception.

 On 10 November 2025, Rogers signed a contract extension with Aston Villa until 2031.
+On 20 May 2026, he scored in a 3–0 win over SC Freiburg in the Europa League final as his club won the competition for the first time in their history.
+UEFA subsequently named Rogers the Europa League Player of the Season.

+Chelsea

+On 21 July 2026, Rogers joined Premier League club Chelsea.
+The fee of £117 million for Rogers became the record for an English footballer.

+On 24 August 2026, Rogers scored his first Premier League goal for Chelsea with a 3–2 victory over Fulham in the opening round.
+In the third round of the EFL Cup against Leeds United on 9 September, Rogers was introduced as a half-time substitute with Chelsea trailing 0–1, and set up four goals as the club fought back to win 6–3.